quincycheng/aam_xperience/README.md

 docker-compose exec client conjur init -u conjur -a myConjurAccount
 ```

-The admin password is located in `admin_data` file
+The admin password can be found in `admin_data` file:

 ```
 cat admin_data
 ```

-Login as Conjur admin
+Now login as Conjur admin:

 ```
 docker-compose exec client conjur authn login -u admin
 ```

 ### Loading Policy & Secrets to Conjur

-First, a top-level policy defines two empty policies: `db` and` ansible`.
-Save this policy as “root.yml”:
+The first step is to create a top-level policy that defines two empty policies: `db` and` ansible`.
+Save this policy as `root.yml`:

-`nano root.yml`
+`vi root.yml`

-Content of `root.yml`
+Add below content to `root.yml`:

 ```
 - !policy
   id: db